Billy Rymer

-Billy Rymer (born December 10, 1984) is an American musician, most notable for being the drummer for The Dillinger Escape Plan from 2009 until the band played its final shows in December 2017.
+Billy Rymer (born December 10, 1984) is an American musician, most notable for being the drummer for the mathcore band The Dillinger Escape Plan from 2009 until the band played its final shows in December 2017, and again since December 2023.

 Career

 The Dillinger Escape Plan (2009–2017)

 Prior to joining The Dillinger Escape Plan, Rymer was the drummer for Long Island-based rock band The Rivalry.
 After a trial of auditions, guitarist Ben Weinman invited him to Australia to play Soundwave Music Festival, and in early 2009 it was revealed that Rymer would officially replace Gil Sharone as the new drummer.

 In an interview with Noisey, Weinman said the Dillinger Escape Plan would stop performing, with Greg Puciato later saying "we're breaking up."
 Puciato was quoted saying that the band still enjoyed writing, recording and performing together but "we started to reach what felt like a thematic conclusion to our band", comparing the decision to a filmmaker who enjoys the current film he is creating but cannot continue the process indefinitely.
 Weinman said, "we are going to do the cycle for this album and that's it."

+Rymer reunited with The Dillinger Escape Plan in 2023, alongside Weinman, original singer Dimitri Minakakis and bassist Liam Wilson.
+The reunited band played their first shows in June 2024.